A cold-water fish with a warm heart

 Opah are beautiful fish about the size of a car tire, also known as moonfish.
 Averaging around 100 pounds and 3 feet long when they land at the docks, these fish are silver with pink scales, white spots, red mouths and fins, and large, gold-rimmed eyes.

 Opah are the first fish discovered to have a warm heart, meaning they can circulate heated blood throughout their body.
-This physiological adaptation is linked to a culinary distinction – creating one fish with many types of meat.
+This physiological adaptation and their habit of using their pectoral fins to swim rather than their tail is linked to a culinary distinction – creating one fish with many types of meat.
 Opah have seven distinct cuts that range from sashimi-quality top loin to dark, lean flanks that could pass for beef or pork.

 Catalina Offshore’s Tommy Gomes breaks down a whole opah